-Their purpose is to help applicants to formulate a denomination proposal according to Article 63 of the Basic Regulation and to make it easier for national authorities to analyse the suitability of proposals for denominations.
+Their purpose is to help applicants to formulate a denomination proposal according to Article 63 of Council Regulation 2100/94 and to make it easier for national authorities to analyse the suitability of proposals for denominations.

 The Administrative Council of the Office had the opportunity to comment on these explanatory notes but did not adopt them formally.